-FLIBS and the Marine Industries Association of South Florida, which owns the show, supported Bahamas hurricane relief efforts in the Abacos and Grand Bahama.
-The initiatives included a boat raffle of a Pioneer Sportfish 180 donated by Palm City Yachts, as wellas proceeds from the show’s signature Sunset Soireé and 2nd Annual Yacht Chef Competition.
-More than $30,000 was raised to benefit Bahamas relief missions, Mission of Hope and ONE Bahamas Fund.
+FLIBS and the Marine Industries Association of South Florida, which owns the show, supported the Bahamas hurricane relief efforts in the Abacos and Grand Bahamas.
+The initiatives included a boat raffle of a Pioneer Sportfish 180 donated by Palm City Yachts, as well as proceeds from the show’s signature Sunset Soireé and the 2nd Annual Yacht Chef Competition.
+More than $30,000 was raised to benefit Bahamas relief missions, Mission of Hope, and ONE Bahamas Fund.

 “As a close neighbor of the Bahamas, we felt we had a duty to help coordinate the industry’s response to Hurricane Dorian relief efforts at FLIBS so that we could raise both awareness and substantive funding for the ongoing needs of the Abacos and Grand Bahama while they continue in the recovery process,” said MIASF CEO/president, Phil Purcell, in the statement.